benjyongzh/where-atm-sg/README.md

 ## To-do list

 - why are some real results not being discovered in this app?
 API prominence?
-- filter button to affect display of mapmarkers
 - focus on mobile ui first. atmlist only apply for desktop versions, with list on left side as a drawer
 - cull similar ATM overlaps (use PlaceDetail and address?)
 - Removing API key from client side. react-dotenv?